vidishsirdesai/projects/mlops/09_building_ml_pipelines_using_aws_sagemaker.md

-# What is AWS SageMaker?
+# What Is AWS SageMaker?
 AWS SageMaker is a cloud-based machine learning platform that allows developers to build, train, and deploy ML models at scale.
 It provides a comprehensive set of tools and services that simplify the process of developing and deploying ML models, making it accessible to a wider range of users.

 ### Key features